ccieblogger/netraven/docs/development_log/issue/57-log-view-enhance/frontend_phase1.md

 Updated the job log table to display enriched fields (job_name, device_name, job_type) and make job/device names clickable for navigation.
 Integrated the new JobLogTable component into the main page.

+---

+## Final Resolution (2025-04-23)
+- Enhancement #57 completed.
+Device filter now uses a single-select dropdown for scalability.
+- Filter logic updated to handle device_names as string or array, ensuring correct API parameter formatting.
+- All filters (device, job name, job type, etc.) now trigger backend queries and update the logs table as expected.
+- Confirmed backend returns real DB data (no mock data).
+- All changes and investigation steps logged in the GitHub issue and here.

+---